YangyulinAi/Attention-SSVEP-3D/README.md

-# Allen Experiment 2: Multi-Target Visual Attention Allocation (Number Judgment Version)
+# Experiment 2: Multi-Target Visual Attention Allocation

 This project investigates how participants allocate visual attention in various multi-target flicker (SSVEP) scenarios while performing odd/even judgments on digits.
 Different conditions involve varying target distances (near/far), target combinations (center only, left-right, three targets), and the presence or absence of central flicker.
 Below is an introduction to the file structure, key scripts, and workflow.